CoderDojoTC/micropython/docs/sound/07-play-audio-file.md

 Don't forget to increase the SPI clock up to 3Mhz.

-How it works,
+The following documentation was take from Daniel Perron's Github page.

-   1 - We set the PWM to a range of 255 at 122Khz
+1. We set the PWM to a range of 255 at 122Khz
-   2 - We read the wave file using the class wave which will set the
-       sample rate and read the audio data by chunk
+2. We read the wave file using the class ```wave.py``` which will set the sample rate and read the audio data by chunk
-   3 - Each chunk are converted to 16 bit signed to unsigned char
-       with the middle at 128, (512 for 10 bits)
+3. Each chunk is converted to 16 bit signed to unsigned char with the middle at 128, (512 for 10 bits)
-   4 - Wait for the DMA to be completed.
-On first it will be
+1. We wait for the DMA to be completed.
+On first it will be anyway.
-       anyway.
-   5 - The converted chunk is then pass to the DMA to be transfer at
-       the sample rate using one of build in timer
+2. The converted chunk is then pass to the DMA to be transfer at the sample rate using one of build in timer
-   6 - Go on step 2 until is done.
+3. Go on step 2 until is done.

-P.S. to transfer wave file use rshell.

 ## Steps to test playing a wav file